ipr/qFileDigest/README.txt

 Generate hash-digest for files (recursively) in paths and locate matching duplicates.
 Simple Qt-based GUI provided.

+Uses code from my other projects also (PowerPacker-decrunch, UnLZX, LhaLib..).

 Note: should reduce duplication of stuff, think handling again (better integration of different modules).